 Visualise a mild fear to get your adrenaline levels up a bit, too.
 Likewise, bring up dopamine levels by taking a break, reading something funny or visualising a positive event.

 Chip and Dan Heath suggest you give yourself clear, ultra-specific directions.
 What looks like resistance is often a lack of clarity.

 Willpower is not inexhaustible.
 Don’t rely solely on self-control.
 Create cues or “action triggers” to refocus.
 For example, you can use a concentration timer to ring a bell every five minutes to refocus your attention on the task in hand.

-Matthew Stibbe (that’s me!) recommends 22 ways to stay focused on writing in the Bad Language writing blog.
+Matthew Stibbe (that’s me!) recommends 22 ways to stay focused on writing in this Articulate Marketing blog.